PaulHuizer/Pdf2Jpg/README.md

 ### Install
 * Open file explorer
 * Create a folder somewhere.
-* Copy the contents of the Pdf2Jpg bin folder into your new folder
+* Copy the contents of the Pdf2Jpg deploy folder into your new folder

 Install ready!